Ouch! Bracket-busting Saint Peter’s run ends in Elite Eight

 By halftime, Saint Peter’s needed a Hail Mary.
 North Carolina 38, Saint Peter’s 19.

 The final minutes of the game might have been the final minutes of Holloway’s tenure at Saint Peter’s.
 Holloway is a leading candidate to succeed Kevin Willard as coach at Seton Hall, his alma mater.
-He deflected questions all tournament about his future and kept the focus on the tiny commuter college in Jersey City, New Jersey.
-But even the 45-year-old Holloway surely must know he has maxed out the potential at Saint Peter’s.
+He deflected questions all tournament about his future.
+But even the 45-year-old Holloway, in his fourth season at the tiny Jesuit school that has an undergraduate enrollment of 2,134 students, surely must know he has maxed out the potential at Saint Peter’s.
+He again declined on Sunday to talk about his professional fate.

+”I’m worried about those 15 young men whose heart is broken and really down,” he said. ”It’s my job as their leader to cheer them up, make sure they understand what they did the last two weeks, and like I said we’re going to walk out of here the same way we walked in here, with our head up.”

 Saint Peter’s knocked off No. 2 seed Kentucky to start a run that launched the rocket toward endorsement deals, morning show spots and late-night TV wisecracks.